Kevin Lala: Niche construction theory

 Following John Odling-Smee's attempt in 1988 to formalize the process of niche construction as an evolutionary process, Odling-Smee, Lala, and Marcus W. Feldman developed a theoretical framework – Niche Construction Theory – that models niche construction as an evolutionary process reciprocally interacting with the process of natural selection.
 This theory has been applied widely across multiple fields, including ecology evolutionary developmental biology, and human and cultural evolution.

 Extended evolutionary synthesis

 In the mid-2010s, Kevin Lala, Tobias Uller, and colleagues pushed for an extended evolutionary synthesis in a series of high-impact articles.
 From 2015 to 2018, Uller and Lala led a large international John Templeton Foundation grant to test key hypotheses and assumptions of the extended evolutionary synthesis.

 Anti-racism work

 Kevin Lala previously served on the Equality, Diversity and Inclusion division of the School of Biology as deputy director.
-He is currently serving as an anti-racism advocate, publishing articles on racism in academia.
+He is currently serving as an anti-racism advocate.

+Lala changed his name from Laland, stating on his lab website "Lala was my original family name, which my parents anglicized when I was 4, in an attempt to reduce the racism that their children experienced.
+I may have benefited from my surname being anglicized, but it did not sit right with me that I should still bear that name more than 50 years later.
+I wish to celebrate my ancestry not hide it.
+I am proud of my Parsi Indian heritage.
+I am not going to be intimidated by racists."